Robert Metzenberg: Awards and honors

 He was awarded the Thomas Hunt Morgan Award from Caltech in 1954 and the American Cancer Society and John and Mary Markle postdoctoral awards during his postdoctoral research.
 He received a U.S. Public Health Service Research Career Development Award for the period 1963–1973.

 He was president of the Genetics Society of America in 1990 and elected as a fellow of the American Academy of Microbiology in 1996.

 He was elected a member of the National Academy of Sciences in 1997.
 In 2005 he was awarded the Thomas Hunt Morgan Medal by the Genetics Society of America for his lifetimes achievements.

 Personal life

-He met Helene Fox from California while he was studying for his Ph.D. and they married in 1954.
-They had two children together.
-After his retirement they returned to California in 2002.
+He met Helene Fox from California, while he was studying for his Ph.D.
+They married in 1954.
+Together, they had two children.
+After his retirement, they returned to California in 2002.

 Legacy

-In 2004 the Neurospora research community established an award in his name.
+In 2004, the Neurospora research community established an award in his name.
 This is awarded every 2 – 4 years for innovative research that has significantly advanced understanding of Neurospora and biology in general by a researcher at any stage of career development.
 Awardees have included N. Louise Glass in 2019.